MStarmans91/WORC/WORC/doc/static/configuration.rst

 SelectFeatGroup
 ~~~~~~~~~~~~~~~
-If the PREDICT feature computation and classification tools are used,
+If the PREDICT and/or PyRadiomics feature computation tools are used,
 then you can do a gridsearch among the various feature groups for the
 optimal combination.
-If you do not want this, set all fields to a single
-value.

-Previously, there was a single parameter for the texture features,
-selecting all, none or a single group.
-This is still supported, but not
-recommended, and looks as follows:
+Here, you determine which groups can be selected.

 **Description:**